10sr/dowwner/README.md

     $ bin/dowwner

-and access to `localhost:2505`.
+and access to `localhost:2505`. `bin/dowwner -h` for additional help.

 TODO:
 -----

-* Confirm when deleting pages
 * Manage history (view, revert, diff, ...)
-* More valuable access control (currently accesses only from 127.0.0.1 are allowed)
+* More usable access control (currently accesses only from 127.0.0.1 are allowed)